craftercms/docs/source/developers/plugins/plugin-descriptor.rst

 |
 |

-For ``plugin.media.screenshots``, the url ``../master/.crafter/screenshots/default.png`` is the default path for Crafter CMS to look for a default representative image of a plugin or blueprint
+For ``plugin.media.screenshots``, the url ``../.crafter/screenshots/default.png`` is the default path for Crafter CMS to look for a default representative image of a plugin or blueprint.
+For more information on adding a default representative image for your blueprint see :ref:`adding-default-image-for-bp` and :ref:`site-plugins-create-your-plugin` for site plugins.

 .. note::